slawekzachcial/aws-athena-saml/README.md

 sample data.

-Athena-related resources are defined in [athena-saml.partial-template.yml](athena-saml.partial-template.yml) CloudFormation template:
+Athena-related resources are defined in [athena-saml.partial-template.yml](athena-saml.partial-template.yml) CloudFormation template.

-* `AthenaQueryResultsS3Bucket` - is the S3 bucket where the query results are stored.
+`AthenaQueryResultsS3Bucket` - is the S3 bucket where the query results are stored.

-  * `EmptyAthenaQueryResultsS3BucketRole`, `EmptyAthenaQueryResultsS3BucketLambda`,
+`EmptyAthenaQueryResultsS3BucketRole`, `EmptyAthenaQueryResultsS3BucketLambda`,
 `EmptyAthenaQueryResultsS3BucketOnDelete` - are resources which are not strickly needed for our example.
 We have them to avoid the need to manually empty the query results S3 bucket before it can be removed when the CloudFormation stack is deleted.
-We have Lambda function that empties the bucket, IAM role that gives permissions to the Lambda to perform its work, and a custom CloudFormation resource invoked during stack creation and deletion.
+We have Lambda function that empties the bucket, IAM role that gives Lambda the permissions to perform its work, and a custom CloudFormation resource invoked during stack creation and deletion.

 > Noteworthy: In the Lambda function the line `import cfnresponse` must stand
 > on its own or otherwise CloudFormation will not package `cfnresponse` module
 > and the custom resource will hang during stack creation, timing out only
 > after 1 hour.

-* `AthenaReadOnlyPolicy` - is the IAM policy that provides "read-only" / "query-only" access to our Athena database and related S3 buckets (source data and query results).
+`AthenaReadOnlyPolicy` - is the IAM policy that provides "read-only" / "query-only" access to our Athena database and related S3 buckets (source data and query results).
 This policy is later attached to identity provider IAM role.

-* `AthenaDatabase` and `CloudFrontLogsTable` - is our database and table.
+`AthenaDatabase` and `CloudFrontLogsTable` - is our database and table.
 CloudFormation does not provide Athena resources but rather relies on AWS Glue resources - we use `AWS::Glue::Database` and `AWS::Glue::Table`.

-  > Noteworthy: The regular expression in Getting Started guide uses `\\s` but
+> Noteworthy: The regular expression in `input.regex` parameter in CloudFormation
-  > the value in `input.regex` parameter in the CloudFormation template must
+> template is thee same as in Athena Getting Started guide with one difference:
-  > be `\s`.
+> Getting Started guide uses `\\s` while CloudFormation template must use `\s`.

 ## Clean-up